Nothing slips past

 What exactly is Stack Stitch?

 A native macOS companion for developers.
-It connects to Slack, GitHub and Jira, optionally records your calls, and proactively raises what you'd otherwise miss — a decision that drifted, a commitment that dropped, a dependency you didn't see.
+It connects the messages, code, email, docs, issues, errors, meetings and calls where work happens, then proactively raises what you'd otherwise miss — a decision that drifted, a commitment that dropped, a dependency you didn't see.
 Every notification links to its sources.

 How is this different from Slack notifications or a chatbot?